iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Split tiers into individual services
 - Monitor your system and use automation tools

+### System Design
+Before we can design a system, we need to be able to understand the key characteristics of a distributed, robust system.
+These characteristics include Scalability, Reliability, Availability, Efficiency, and Manageability.
+We've already seen what scalability means (vertical vs horizontal), reliability (where even with system failures, the service remains functional with no impact on services) and availability (system is up - not necessarily reliable though).

+### Reliable vs Available
+If a system is reliable, it is available.
+However, if it is available, it is not necessarily reliable.
+In other words, high reliability contributes to high availability, but it is possible to achieve a high availability even with an unreliable product by minimizing repair time and ensuring that spares are always available when they are needed.

 ### Useful architectures
  - [WordPress on AWS](https://docs.aws.amazon.com/whitepapers/latest/best-practices-wordpress/reference-architecture.html)